Last Updated on June 16, 2021 by Ray Amaari

 But nobody is really waiting around for the ups and downs in life to happen.
 That is why you can begin the process of self-discovery by asking these questions that can help you connct with your inner self.
 This process, hopefully, will help you get some answers about who you really are.

-Since we are not usually waiting for life’s ups and downs, we can help ourselves by asking questions that will make us reach deep within and hopefully find the answers that way.
-Only two things can happen here: you find out something new about yourself or build on what you already have an idea on.
-A deep soul search is relevant to living a fulfilling life while staying true to yourself.
+Only two things can happen here: you find out something new about yourself or remove all doubts about who you are.
+Consequently, a deep soul search is relevant to living a fulfilling life while staying true to yourself.

-You can do this activity by practicing journaling which is basically writing your answers down in a notepad or simply meditate on them.
-Here goes;
+Do this activity by practicing journaling which is basically writing your answers down in a dedicated notepad or simply meditate on them.

 1. What do I like about myself?